SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

   </tr>
 </table>

-※ If you find an item that isn't listed, please feel free to add it to the table.
+※ Item Table is incomplete.
+If you find a drop that isn't listed, please add it to the table.

 # Traps